Welcome to UI100 - First Year Seminar

 Career Assessment (Focus 2)

-- Prior to the mid-point of the semester, you will be asked to complete the Focus 2 career assessment.
+- Prior to the mid-point of the course, you will be asked to complete the Focus 2 career assessment.
 This assessment guides you through a reliable, intuitive career and education decision making model to help you select (or confirm) a major, explore occupations, make informed career decisions, and take action on your career development.

 - In order to help you learn to engage in a diverse world, you will complete a diversity activity during the course of the semester.
 Your instructor will provide you with more information.

 Sexual Violence Prevention Content & Quiz

 - You will view information on sexual violence prevention created by our Campus Violence Prevention Program and take the associated quiz.